Money For The Rest of Us

 Who Should Invest in Leveraged ETFs?

-Leveraged ETFs are obviously volatile since they seeking to provide 2x to 3x the underlying benchmark return or 2x to 3x the inverse of the benchmark return.
+Leveraged ETFs are obviously volatile since they seek to provide 2x to 3x the underlying benchmark return or 2x to 3x the inverse of the benchmark return.

 The mathematics of compounding is why leveraged ETFs fall short over longer holding periods.
 ETF sponsors are quite clear in their written materials that the leveraged ETFs are seeking to replicate two to three times the daily performance of the target index.
 Not the monthly or annual performance.